algorand/conduit/docs/GettingStarted.md

 ## Getting Started

 Conduit requires a configuration file to set up and run a data pipeline.
-To generate an initial skeleton for a conduit config file, you can run `./conduit init`.
+To generate an initial skeleton for a conduit config file, you can run `./conduit init -d data`.
 This will set up a sample data directory with a config located at `data/conduit.yml`.

 You will need to manually edit the data in the config file, filling in a valid configuration for conduit to run.